dnsimple/dnsimple-support/content/articles/new-plans.markdown

 ## Identify the plan type

-You can check your plan type from your account page.
-It's immediately visible on the main account page – just select the account you want to check.
+You can check your plan type from your account page:

 ![](/files/account-plan-info.png)

 ## Current plans vs Legacy plans

 The main difference between legacy plans and current plans is the structure.
-With legacy plans, we charged you based on how many domains you had in your account.
+With legacy plans, we charged based on how many domains were in your account.
 Now, [our plans](https://dnsimple.com/pricing) are based on the features you need.

 The Personal plan is our most affordable offering, and includes the features necessary for a single person.
 The Professional and Business plans include features organizations commonly request, like multi-user accounts and the ability to configure different billing addresses.